Sports figurine

 A sports figurine is a collectible statue of a professional athlete, usually made of plastic.
 Sports figurines come packaged with a stand which they can be connected to.

-Description

-Sports figurines can usually be found in stores usually located in malls or shopping plazas that sell sports memorabilia, they can also be found in online shops or even in official professional sports websites, or even in the more popular Dick's Sporting Goods, and Figure Fanatic.
-It is possible to purchase one for any of the major sports in the U.S. such as the NFL, MLB, NBA, or NHL, or foreign soccer players.
 When a series of figurines of five to seven different athletes are released at a time, they usually consist of the more popular players and well known household names.
 These figurines are highly collectible with some being sold in limited quantities labeled as "limited edition".
-The limited edition figures have the athletes wearing different attire then a more common model, and are much harder to obtain and fetch a larger price.
+The limited edition figures have the athletes wearing different attire than a more common model, and are much harder to obtain and fetch a larger price.
 A common figurine has a starting price of $20 with a rarer one costing upwards of $80.

 They are a step up from cards with athletes on them because of the fact they represent a 3d model of an athlete rather than a 2d image.
-Not to be confused with a bobblehead, sports figurines present a more serious manner in which the athlete the model is representing is performing an action commonly used in real sports such as a slam dunk, slap shot, etc. Anyone of any age can collect them if they are a sports fan, a collector, or simply trying to make a profit by reselling a rare figurine.
-A common place collectors buy and sell these at is the website eBay, and Amazon.
+Not to be confused with a bobblehead, sports figurines present a more serious manner in which the athlete the model is representing is performing an action commonly used in real sports such as a slam dunk, slap shot, etc.

-According to an article from the St. Louis Bi-State Region Report, the popularity of sports figurine continues to grow.
+According to an article from the St. Louis Bi-State Region Report, the popularity of sports figurines continues to grow.

 History

-Hartland Figurines is the most well known company of making and selling sports figurines.
+Hartland is the most well known company of making and selling sports figurines.
 Hartland was founded in 1941 and was the first company to manufacture licensed sports figurines.
-The first series they produced was the 900 series in 1958, "using mold-injected acetate plastic resin.
-The figures were then hand painted using an acetate-based paint".
+The first series they produced was the 900 series in 1958, using mold-injected acetate plastic resin.
+The figures were then hand painted using an acetate-based paint.
 Hartland Plastics has been producing pieces of Sports memorabilia since the 1950s.
+In the first five years of production, Hartland made 18 statues of MLB players.

 In the years since, sports action figures have been produced using hard plastic, rubber, composite materials, and even cloth and wood.
 Some are designed as static figurines similar to small statues while others are designed to twist, bend, and move their torsos and limbs just as a real athlete would.
 Many sports action figures feature intricate details, faithfully recreating the look and feel of the athletes’ uniforms, caps, equipment such as bats, gloves, or hockey sticks, and even their facial features.